-Braised Beef Short Ribs with Smoked Bacon Parsnip Gratin & Rich Cabernet SauceFeatured by Vina Robles Winery in the Gold Wine Club.
+Braised Beef Short Ribs with Smoked Bacon Parsnip Gratin & Rich Cabernet SauceA featured Wine Club recipe for Vina Robles Winery.

-2 cups beef broth or good demi glace
+• 2 cups beef broth or good demi place

 Make The Ribs:

 In a large dutch oven sear the ribs in the oil and remove when all sides are dark brown and reserve.
 Add the vegetables & cook until golden & tender 5-minutes.
 Add the flour & cook for additional 5 minutes to form a thick paste.
 Add the wine & stock.
 Add the herbs.
 Add the reserved short ribs & bring to a simmer.
 Cover & cook slowly for 1 hour.
 The ribs should be tender.
 Remove from the pot & keep in a covered pan.

 Bring the cooking liquid to a good boil & skim the fats & foam.
 Reduce until desired consistency.
 Strain through a fine strainer.
 Taste & season with salt & pepper.
 Add a good spoon of cold whole butter.

 2 pounds parsnips peeled and cut into large chunks 2 tablespoons butter 1 medium onion diced 3 slices of smoked bacon cut into 1 inch pieces Salt & pepper to taste

 Method: Melt the butter in a medium sauce pot.
 Add the bacon and sauté till crispy.
 Add the diced parsnips & slowly cook until light & golden.
 Add a bit of water every few minutes to prevent scalding or coloration.
 The process is slow, as we want to just perfectly melt the parsnips.
 Season with salt & pepper, taste & reserve.
 You can serve this with a variety of seasonal fresh vegetables; carrots, pearl onions, green beans or ripe tomatoes in olive oil.